-This hearing dealt with an Application for Dispute Resolution by the landlord for an order of possession, and a monetary order for unpaid rent.
+This hearing dealt with an Application for Dispute Resolution by the landlord for an order of possession, and for a monetary order for unpaid rent.

-Although served with the Application for Dispute Resolution and Notice of Hearing by registered mail on November 14, 2011, the tenant did not appear.
+Although served with the Application for Dispute Resolution and Notice of Hearing by registered mail sent on October 17, 2014, the tenant did not appear.
+A Canada post tracking number was provided as evidence.
 I find that the tenant has been duly served in accordance with the Act.

-The landlord's agent gave affirmed testimony and was provided the opportunity to present their evidence orally and in written and documentary form, and to make submissions to me.
+The landlord's agent appeared, gave testimony and was provided the opportunity to present their evidence orally and in written and documentary form, and to make submissions to me.

-Issue(s) to be Decided
+Issues to be Decided